sumitrj/FSARL/README.md

-# AL & ARL for detection of COVID-19 in Chest Xray images
+# AL & ARL to detect of COVID-19 in Chest Xray images

 ### Terminology used in the write-up